thahnen/data-homicides/README.md

+# My forked Repo of "The Washington Post's Homicide Data Collection"

+__Everything from the original README.md is down below!__

+## Difference between my Repo an the original

+1. Different Maps (generated) for each State/ City (if they lay in more States)
+2. Script for building this maps
+3. Generated GeoJSON-File for use instead of CSV

+### All the Maps (viewable)

+### -.-

+blah blah ...
+TODO: Fill out this file

 [This data is published under an [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license](https://creativecommons.org/licenses/by-nc-sa/4.0/)]

-# How The Post mapped unsolved murders
+## How The Post mapped unsolved murders

-## Data Collection
+### Data Collection

 The Washington Post collected data on more than 52,000 criminal homicides over the past decade in 50 of the largest American cities.